ragnarstolsmark/Rstolsmark.WakeOnLanServer/readme.md

 # Rstolsmark.WakeOnLanServer

-Asp.Net Core Http server to enable wake on lan for computers behind a firewall.
+Asp.Net Http server to enable wake on lan for computers behind a firewall.
+It also allows for port forwarding configuration.

 ## Requirements

- - .NET core 2.2 runtime
+ - .NET 6 runtime

 ## Usage